trek-view/basecamp/_posts/2021-04-09-measuring-air-quality-portable-part-2.md

 The most obvious flaw is that GPS receiver does not appear to be particularly good (see my post, [GPS 101](/blog/2020/gps-101), for reasons why this might be the case).

 In many instances, the latitude and longitude reported is significantly erroneous.
 I've drawn an outline of my route using the polygon on the map above.
-Compare that line to the plotted points and you can see many are 100's of meters off-line.
+Compare that line to the plotted points and you can see many are 100's of metres off-line.

 The receiver also seems to struggle to stay locked to satellites in places with mild tree cover.
 I was moving the whole time on this journey, yet for 5 minutes the device reported that I was in the exact same place (between `11:54:00` and `11:59:00`, `latitude=51.2372807` and `longitude=-0.8153424)`.